Mohamed-Abotalb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Fourth Script is in file 3-new_owner and it changes the owner of the file hello to the user betty.

 - Fifth Script is in file 4-empty and it creates an empty file called hello.

+- Sixth Script is in file 5-execute and it adds execute permission to the owner of the file hello.